Tashkent International Airport: Expansion

-In November 2024, the Tashkent International Airport began an expansion of its arrival hall.
+In November 2024, Tashkent International Airport began an expansion of its arrival hall.
 The terminal's façade will be extended forward, increasing the area nearly twofold.
 The expansion will allow for the addition of two baggage carousels and a new area for meet-and-greet services inside the building.
 The arrival hall's area is set to increase by 2500 m2, expanding from the original 5300 m2.
 The project is slated to be completed by May 2025, with the final phase involving the merger of the departure and arrival terminals.
 This will create a unified airport complex with a capacity to handle 2,400 passengers per hour.

-In 2024, the Tashkent International Airport served 8.7 million passengers, which is 28% more than the previous year's results.
-It is the busiest airport in Uzbekistan as well as the 8th busiest in the Post-Soviet states.
+In 2024, the airport served 8.7 million passengers, which is 28% more than the previous year's results.
+It is the busiest airport in Uzbekistan as well as the 7th busiest in the former Soviet Union.

-By 2026, the Tashkent International Airport plans to merge its arrival and departure terminals.
+By 2026, the airport plans to merge its arrival and departure terminals.